 There are no textbooks or course materials to purchase for this course.
 Though, in order to get a solid understanding of the basics, the following texts are recommended:

 Creating Character Arcs, KM Weiland

-Students will meet to discuss the process they used in writing the zero-draft of first draft of their script, prepare a list of things they think they’ll be fixing, and then leave class with two scripts, and write a guided set of notes based on their reading.
+Students will meet to discuss the process they used in writing the zero-draft of first draft of their script, prepare a list of things they think they’ll be fixing.
+From there, everyone will distribute their first clumsy draft of a script to two readers.
+Everyone will leave class with two scripts to read and write a guided set of notes on.